Ariwodo16/Ariwodo16/README.md

 - 👋 Hi, I’m Michael Ariwodo
 - 👀 I’m interested in embarking on this journey into the tech industry
-- 🌱 I’m currently learning Data Science & Analytics
+- 🌱 I’m currently studying Data Science & Analytics
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me- ariwodomichael6@gmail.com